 Madeleine is offering a FREE 30 minute discovery phone call.
 So you can jump over to her website, The Stress-Free Family and check it out.
 But you can also schedule your FREE discovery phone call today!

 Want to get started RIGHT NOW!
 You can now buy her book, The Stress-Free Family and get started for the new year!

 Well, I hope you enjoy some great family time this Christmas and that you are able to take advantage of these FREE offers:)

 - Download the 12 Days to Christmas: Making Memories with your Family FREE Printable Cards before December 15th.

-- Schedule your FREE 30 minute discovery phone call with Madeleine Davis at The Stress-Free Family and become a “together mom”!
+- Purchase your copy of The Stress-Free Family by with Madeleine Davis and become a “together mom”!